camunda/connectors/README.md

 script requires git and maven to be setup correctly, and that the user has push rights to the repository.

+The release artifacts are deployed to Google Cloud Functions, and also the GitHub package registry under https://github.com/camunda/cloud-connectors/packages.

 ```bash
 ./release.sh 0.3.0 0.4.0
 ```